 Mixing the best of Cypriot cuisine, Cyprus provides you with the best tastes from fresh seafood, souvlakia (barbeque) local produce including olives, halloumi, shioushioukkos, all delicious.
 I think my next post should be about Cypriot cuisine.
 Cyprus is one of the world’s oldest wine-producing regions.

 From the quiet, clean sands of Pissouri Bay to the party atmosphere in Ayia Napa (Nissi Beach), the crystal clear waters in Protaras there’s a great mixture of sand and pebble beach to choose from.

 Historical Sights to see

 Cyprus has a rich and exciting history, with a number of unique and ancient sights for you to explore.
 Visit the old Tombs of the Kings or the amphitheater in Paphos, and then learn about the island’s many, important archaeological discoveries at the Nicosia museum.

 I’ve taken hundreds of photos capturing the Cyprus sunset, especially in Paphos.
 Make sure you don’t miss it.

-Cyprus provides you a lot of options in terms of nightlife.
-Go out in Ayia Napa, a loud district or Mackenzy in Larnaca, have a drink in Paphos, don’t forget Limassol, Saripolou square in the old Town or at the Limassol Marina, or maybe wonder around the old Nicosia Town where you’ll find a lot of nice bars.
+Cyprus provides you with a lot of options in terms of nightlife.
+Go out in Ayia Napa, a loud district, or Mackenzy in Larnaca, have a drink in Paphos, don’t forget Limassol, Saripolou square in the Old Town or at the Limassol Marina, or maybe wander around the old Nicosia Town where you’ll find a lot of nice bars.